tjhickey724/compiler_design/notes/lex/overview.md

 [('id','test'),('whitespace',' '),('equals','='),('whitespace',' '),('id','x'),('mult','*'),('id','y')]
 ```
 You'll need to find all of the tokens in the minijava language and create nfas for each one.

+# Jupyter Notebook
+[Here](NFA%2BDFA.ipynb) is a link to a jupyter notebook containing the code from this lesson